Everything you Need to Know about Step Flashing on Shingle Roofs.

 Even though it isn’t seen from the ground, it does get exposed sometimes.
-For this reason there are multiple colors of flashing available, so that if the situation calls for exposed flashing you won’t have an exposed metal look.
-Although, at the end of the day the majority of flashing installations are used with the default silver color.
+For this reason there are multiple colors available, so that if the situation calls for exposed flashing you won’t have an exposed metal look.
+Although, at the end of the day the majority of installations are used with the default silver color.

-As for non-silver colored step flashing - any color of trim is also available in flashing, except it comes at a slightly additional cost and requires additional lead time for delivery because the order is typically custom made.
-The reason for this is that custom step flashing is usually only used in Commercial installs that require a color matched setup.
+Any color of trim is also available, except it comes at a slightly additional cost and requires additional lead time for delivery because the order is typically custom made.
+The reason for this is that custom roofing materials are usually only used in Commercial installs that require a color matched setup.

 Correct Step Flashing Installation is a Highly Prized Skill

 Installing correctly can be tricky.
 You must make sure it is flush to the wall and to the roof.
-Any gaps in between the roof flashing that are not installed flush will allow for water to leak through.
+Any gaps that are not installed flush will allow for water to leak through.
 Rain water will not leak through this wrong installation, but when snow melts and freezes over and over again the ice will back up in between the step flashing cracks and either leak into the house all the way through the sheetrock or at the least, rot away the plywood.

-Most Albany roofing contractors will not charge any additional cost for step flashing and will include it in the price.
-Be sure to make sure that roof flashing is included in your estimate.
-Some roofing companies will sell you a roof and then try and up charge you by saying that you need new step flashing.
+Most Albany roofing contractors will not charge any additional cost and will include it in the price.
+Be sure to make sure that flashing is included in your estimate.
 It should always be included and never be an additional charge unless that is how the contractor quotes the job.